 H. nana is only 15 to 40 mm long.
-It differs from other tapeworm because it requires only one host but can also cycle through two.
+It differs from other tapeworm because it requires only one host, but can also cycle through two.
 Its larvae migrate only within the gut wall, and its life span is relatively short (4 to 6 weeks).

 H. nana is more frequent in populations, particularly children, living in conditions of poverty and poor hygiene, particularly when fleas are present.

 H. nana has 3 modes of infection: